 Fellow, Royal Historical Society Fellow, Royal Historical Society

 My research has focused primarily on connections between Scotland and Ireland within a wider archipelagic context during the early modern period.
 I am currently finalising a monograph that explores plantation by land and sea, c.1550-c.1625, and engages with the social, political, economic, environmental, maritime and confessional factors at play.
 The focus is on the communities that exist at the interface of land and sea, their interaction and integration within a geographic region defined by a body of water.
 My interests in local communities and in maritime and environmental factors have developed and will come to the fore in my forthcoming research project that focuses on insular communities of the archipelago.
 In addition, I have collaborated with colleagues in fisheries and marine science to explore the sustainability of fishing in historic and contemporary contexts.
 This has (much to my own initial horror) stimulated a desire for greater mathematical knowledge in order to utilise regression modelling more fully within my own research.
+I am pursuing research into island communities, control over maritime resources, and fishing within the early modern period.

 Jones P, Cathcart A & Speirs DC (2016) Early evidence of the impact of preindustrial fishing on fish stocks from the mid-west and southeast coastal fisheries of Scotland in the 19th century.
 ICES Journal of Marine Science: Journal du Conseil, 73 (5), pp. 1404-1414. https://doi.org/10.1093/icesjms/fsv189